 The Right Hotel Ad for the Right Person

 If customers are already familiar with our hotel name, it's a good idea to bid for keywords containing it.

-Branded keywords are typically much cheaper than general keywords, and we can also stop our competition for using them to redirect our potential customers to their site.
+Branded keywords are typically much cheaper than general keywords.
+We can also stop our competition from using them to redirect our potential customers to their site.

 Additionally, we can advertise special offers through branded paid search ads.